 Solvency capital is a combination of future margins, where permitted by regulation, and capital.
 Where future margins are denominated in non-sterling currencies, it is vulnerable to the weakening of those currencies relative to sterling.
-All of the Group's excess capital is invested in a wide range of deposit institutions and highly-rated money market liquidity funds, predominantly in sterling.
+All of the Group's excess capital is invested in a wide range of deposit institutions, highly rated money market liquidity funds, and high-quality corporate bonds, predominantly in sterling.
 This approach protects the Group's capital base from stock market falls.

-The in-force portfolio has no material investment options or guarantees that could cause capital strain and retains very little of the mortality risk that it has accepted (the balance being reinsured with premium reinsurers).
+The in-force portfolio has no material investment options or guarantees that could cause capital strain and the Group retains very little of the mortality risk that it has accepted (the balance being reinsured with premium reinsurers).
 There is no longevity risk exposure.